 2. Take a “mental health” day

 To help ease your stress a little in taking your “mental health day” before the summer begins, I have a free set of sub plan mini lessons that are ready to go!
 All have to do is print and leave them for your sub.
-It also includes some editable forms for you to fill out information for your substitute, so you have no need to stress while you’re away.
+If you’re already signed up for my free resource library, just go to the free resource library page and enter the password in your latest email.
+If not, click the button below!

 3. Get a fun “End of the Year” handout ready to give to your students